redhat-developer/devspaces-images/devspaces-traefik/docs/content/providers/kubernetes-ingress.md

 --providers.kubernetesingress.allowEmptyServices=true
 ```

-Allow the creation of services if there are no endpoints available.
-This results in `503` http responses instead of `404`.

 ### `allowExternalNameServices`

 _Optional, Default: false_

-If the parameter is set to `true`, Ingresses are able to reference ExternalName services.
+If the parameter is set to `true`,
+Ingresses are able to reference ExternalName services.

 ```yaml tab="File (YAML)"
 providers: